-The time is now rip e when m en will ardently seek to contact the embodiment of the Truth in the form of a God-man, through whom they can be inspired and lifted into spiritual understanding.
+The time is now ripe when men will ardently seek to contact the embodiment of the Truth in the form of a God-man, through whom they can be inspired and lifted into spiritual understanding.
+They will accept the guidance which comes from Divine Authority.
 Only the outpouring of Divine Love can bring about spiritual awakening.
 In this critical time of universal suffering, men are becoming ready to turn towards their Higher Self and to fulfil the will of God.
 Divine Love will perform the supreme miracle of bringing God into the hearts of men and of getting them established in lasting and true happiness; it will satisfy the greatest need and longing of mankind.
-Divine Love will make men selfless and helpful in their mutual relations and it will bring about the final solution of all problems.
-The new brotherhood on earth shall be a fulfilled fact and nations will be united in the fraternity of Love and Truth.
+Divine Love will make men selfless and helpful in their mutual relations and it will bring about the final solution of all problems. brotherhood on earth shall be a fulfilled fact and nations will be united in the fraternity of Love and Truth.